Nick Mira: Musical style

 While Mira has generally created beats for hip-hop artists, he has ventured into other styles and genres as well, and has produced on Machine Gun Kelly's pop-punk album Tickets to My Downfall.
 Mira has described his production style as "melodic", "dynamic", and "spacious".
-He has credited inspiration to artists Pharrell Williams, Kanye West, Metro Boomin, Lex Luger, and Sonny Digital, who have each made a significant impact on hip-hop production.
+He has credited inspiration to artists Pharrell Williams, Ye, Metro Boomin, Lex Luger, and Sonny Digital, who have each made a significant impact on hip-hop production.